O11y Investigator – Agentic AI to Drive Faster Resolution

 Planning and Reacting

 The difference between an agentic workflow and a normal LLM application is that we expect AI agents to exhibit some form of reasoning, take actions in their environment, and react to changes in their environment caused by their actions.
-Eliciting “reasoning” behaviors from LLMs is still a very active field of research, but one common approach to increasing reasoning quality is to simply ask the LLM to plan out the actions it wants to take, thinking step-by-step.
-This investigation plan has two purposes; it increases the agent’s ability to select the appropriate tool, and it provides human investigators looking at the shared investigation notebook the ability to understand what the AI agent is trying to do.
+Eliciting ‘reasoning’ behaviors from LLMs is still a very active field of research, but one common approach to increasing reasoning quality is to simply ask the LLM to plan out the actions it wants to take, thinking step-by-step.
+This investigation plan has two purposes: it increases the agent’s ability to select the appropriate tool, and it provides human investigators looking at the shared investigation notebook the ability to understand what the AI agent is trying to do.
 However, simply asking it to plan all of its actions and then execute them one-by-one according to the static plan means the agent is unable to react to changes in its environment.
-For example, during the course of the investigation, our AI investigator might find out important information that affects the subsequent actions it should take (e.g. it might find that one service has a lot of errors so subsequent tool calls should focus on that service specifically).
-To solve this issue, we ask the LLM to replan what it wants to do before it calls each tool.
+For example, during the course of the investigation, our AI investigator might find out important information that affects the subsequent actions it should take (e.g., it might find that one service has a lot of errors so subsequent tool calls should focus on that service specifically).
+To solve this issue, we ask the LLM to re-plan what it wants to do before it calls each tool.

-Our AI investigation workflow thus starts with the AI agent planning what it wants to do, then the orchestration agent re-planning and calling a tool or sub-agent, which ends up adding a new block to the investigation notebook, and then the orchestration agent reading the newly updated notebook and starting the loop again, until the orchestration agent finally calls the tool we’ve given it that symbolizes that the flow is complete.
+Our AI investigation workflow thus starts with the AI agent planning what it wants to do.
+Then, the orchestration agent re-plans and calls a tool or sub-agent, which adds a new block to the investigation notebook.
+The orchestration agent then reads the newly updated notebook and starts the loop again until it finally calls the tool we’ve given it that signifies the flow is complete

 Get Started with O11y Investigator